 I did promise you that I won’t use Squirrly to help solve any of the points from today’s lesson, but that doesn’t mean I won’t show you a cool tool (not made by any of us) that does what I’ve just described earlier for you.

-There, you will see that you can input some keywords, and Ubersuggest will display you a (most probably huge) list of keyword or topic ideas.
-Wait there’s more: these are topics that people actually search for across Google, Yahoo, Bing, so they are of interest.
+There, you will see that you can input some keywords, and Answer the Public will display you a list of content ideas.

 Write all of them down in an excel sheet.
 You have one attached here:

-On the first column you’ll see an example that we did for: „cooking recipes” (we searched for “cooking recipes” in Ubersuggest and we got the list)
+On the first column, you’ll see an example that we did for: „cooking recipes.”

-Mark with green the items that you think are going to win and that really sound like something you’d write about (and people would like to read).
+Mark with green the items that you think are going to win and which really sound like something you’d write about (and people would like to read).

 Mark with black the ones that you’ll always ignore and never use, because they either seem like nonsense, or you just don’t want to cover.